-- No upkeep or maintenance: It’s no secret that owning a home costs hundreds of dollars each month when you have to pay for utility bills, property taxes, and repairs.
+No upkeep or maintenance.
+Homeownership costs hundreds of dollars each month due to utility bills, property taxes, and repairs.
 Selling the home quickly to a cash buyer or a traditional buyer could help you save money in the long run.

-- Get access to money from the home sale right away: If you sell the home right away, you’ll have access to those funds to invest, pay off debt, or even buy a new home.
+Get access to money from the home sale right away.
+If you sell the home you can access those funds to invest, pay off debt, or even buy a new home.

 Reasons to wait to sell your inherited home

-- Time your sale to get the most value for your home: If home prices in your area aren’t strong, you might make more money if you wait for the market conditions to improve.
-Ideally, you’ll sell in a seller’s market where the demand for homes exceeds supply and buyers are willing to pay a premium to obtain a home.
+Time your sale to get the most value for your home.
+If home prices in your area are weak, you might make more money if you wait for market conditions to improve.
+It’s best to list a home in a seller’s market where the demand for homes exceeds supply and buyers are willing to pay a premium.

-- More time to prep the home for sale: Taking the time to clean out the house and make minor improvements might give you the opportunity to net more money for the home when you’re ready to list it on the open market.
+More time to prep the home for sale.
+Taking the time to clean out the house and make minor improvements might allow you to make more money when you’re ready to list the home on the open market.

-- Tax breaks: Living in the home for two years could make you eligible for the capital gains tax exclusion.
-On the other hand, if you don’t want to live in house, you could sell and benefit from minimal capital gains charges when you sell due to the “stepped up basis” — meaning the gain is calculated by subtracting the home’s fair market value (at the time you inherited it) from the sale price.
+Potential tax breaks.
+Living in the home for two years could make you eligible for the capital gains tax exclusion.
+You can pay lower capital gains taxes due to the “stepped-up basis” — meaning the gain is calculated by subtracting the home’s fair market value (at the time of inheritance) from the sale price.

-The best method for selling your home depends on what your priorities are, either selling for the most possible money, or selling your inherited home fast.
+Your best selling option depends on your priorities: Either selling for the highest possible amount or selling your inherited home fast.

 Our friends at Clever can talk you through your options and help you find an agent who can get you the most money for your home without sacrificing speed.